Paul Olaf Bodding: Biography

 Paul Olaf Bodding was born at Gjøvik in Oppland, Norway.
 He was the son of Edward Olsen Bodding (1825–1905) and Betzy Emilie Wennevold (1838–1889).
 Bodding was the son of a bookseller, and he first met the founder of The Indian Home Mission to the Santals (later developed to the NELC), Lars Olsen Skrefsrud, in his father's bookshop in Gjøvik.
 Skrefsrud was born just outside the neighbouring town Lillehammer, in Oppland.
 Bodding studied theology at the University of Kristiania (now University of Oslo) and graduated in 1889.

 In 1890, he arrived in Santalistan (Santal Parganas) as a missionary priest.
 When Skrefsrud died in 1909, Bodding took over as the leader of the Norwegian missionary organization Santaline Mission (Den norske Santalmisjon).
 He served in India for 44 years (1889–1933), and operated mainly from the town Dumka in the Santhal Parganas-district.
 In 1914 Bodding also completed the translation of the Bible into the Santali language.

-He was a celebrated scientist, and he is still well known among the santal living in the states of Jharkhand, Bihar and Assam as well as in Bangladesh and the Scandinavian countries.
+He is still well known among the santal living in the states of Jharkhand, Bihar and Assam as well as in Bangladesh and the Scandinavian countries.
 After returning from India in 1934, Bodding settled with his Danish-born wife Christine Larsen (1883–1940) in Odense, Denmark, where he died during 1938.